 Change can be difficult for all kinds of reasons and costs of improvement can be hard to control.
 The alternative, however, is not really an option.
 If nothing changes it certainly will not get any better.
 If you use your new technology wisely then you can get a step in front of your competition.

-Marc Ladle is director at Viking Test Ltd. To contact Ladle or to read past columns, click here.
+Marc Ladle is director at Viking Test Ltd. To read past columns or to contact Ladle, click here.